mcantelon/fashion-quest/README.md

   docs/build/html/index.html

+The background photo a game/background.jpg is by Kalimera, (c) Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic.
+It was cropped.
+His other photos and be seen at http://www.flickr.com/photos/kalimera.

 The yard photo at game/locations/images/yard.jpg is by Patrick Q, (c) Creative Commons Attribution-Noncommercial 2.0 Generic.
 It was cropped.
 His other photos can be seen at http://www.flickr.com/photos/patrick_q.